 Donations to charity not only support your favorite causes or contribute to your friend’s and loved ones’ walks, runs, or other fundraising efforts, they’re also a tax deduction.
 If you donate a lot or regularly, it can be a fairly significant tax break.
 However, in order to claim the tax deduction, you need to have the right documentation in the form of either a bank record or other written communication from the charitable organization for donations of any amount.
 For donations larger than $250, a written acknowledgment is necessary.

 Things to Know about Written Acknowledgements

 Keep in mind that donations made through payroll deductions are considered a separate donation each time.
-In addition, acknowledgements must be dated or accompanied by a bank record receipt that does show the date.
+In addition, acknowledgments must be dated or accompanied by a bank record receipt that does show the date.

 Organizing Your Charitable Deduction PaperworkDuring the year, it can be tempting to through all your tax deduction paperwork into a shoe box and deal with it later.
 Unfortunately, this only serves to create a mess you have to sort through later.
 Instead, consider using a more efficient organization system throughout the year to save yourself frustration later.

 File folders, accordion files, and properly sorted filing cabinets are all great ways to approach organizing your charitable donation paperwork.
-Also, use staples to keep receipts and matching acknowledgement letters together.
+Also, use staples to keep receipts and matching acknowledgment letters together.
 Paperclips can fall off or become entangled with other papers in the same file.

 For more great tips like this, don’t forget to sign up for my newsletter.